aidudezzz/deepbots/docs/how_deepbots_works.rst

 `Supervisor` and the observations are acquired by the `Robot`.
 The goal of *deepbots* is to bridge the gap between the gym environment and the Webots robot simulator.
-More specifically, :py:meth:`deepbots.supervisor.DeepbotsSupervisorEnv` is the interface which is used by the Reinforcement Learning algorithms and follows gym's environment logic. *Deepbots* provides different levels of abstraction according to the user's needs.
+More specifically, :py:meth:`deepbots.supervisor.DeepbotsSupervisorEnv` is the main class that provides the interface which is used by the Reinforcement Learning algorithms and follows gym's environment logic. *Deepbots* provides different levels of abstraction according to the user's needs.
 Moreover, the framework provides different wrappers for additional functionalities.